-Current Wording Proposed Wording Address of the land 1403 Heatherton Road DANDENONG NORTH VIC 3175 (Lot 3 LP 42075 Vol 8179 Fol 425) 1399 Heatherton Road, DANDENONG NORTH VIC 3175 (Lot 2 LP 24842); 1401 Heatherton Road, DANDENONG NORTH VIC 3175 (Lot 4 LP 42075); and 1403 Heatherton Road DANDENONG NORTH VIC 3175 (Lot 3 LP 42075 Vol 8179 Fol 425) Permit preamble a Road Zone Category 1.
+Current Wording Proposed Wording Address of the land 1403 Heatherton Road DANDENONG NORTH VIC 3175 (Lot 3 LP 42075 Vol 8179 Fol 425) 1399 Heatherton Road, DANDENONG NORTH VIC 3175 (Lot 2 LP 24842); 1401 Heatherton Road, DANDENONG NORTH VIC 3175 (Lot 4 LP 42075); and 1403 Heatherton Road DANDENONG NORTH VIC 3175 (Lot 3 LP 42075 Vol 8179 Fol 425) Permit preamble The use and development of the land for the purpose of a medical centre and to alter access to a Road Zone Category 1.
 The use and development of the land for the purpose of a medical centre, to erect and display internally illuminated and floodlit business identification signage, a reduction in car parking and to alter access to a road in a Road Zone, Category 1.
 Conditions 7.
 No more than one medical practitioner may operate on the subject site at any one time, to the satisfaction of the Responsible Authority.
 7. No more than fourteen (14) medical practitioner s may operate on the subject site at any one time, to the satisfaction of the Responsible Authority.
-8. The use must operate only between the hours of: The use must operate only between the hours of: 8am and 8 pm- Monday to Friday; and, 8am and 6pm- Monday to Friday; and, 8am to 12pm - Saturday 8am to 5 pm - Saturday, Sunday and Public Holidays All of the above to the satisfaction of the Responsible Authority.
+8. The use must operate only between the hours of: The use must operate only between the hours of: 8am and 8 pm- Monday to Friday; and, 8am and 6pm- Monday to Friday; and, County Form Cottunders County and Dublic 8am to 12pm - Saturday 8am to 5 pm - Saturday, Sunday and Public Holidays All of the above to the satisfaction of the Responsible Authority.
 All of the above to the satisfaction of the Responsible Authority.